strawlion/javascript/es5/README.md

     }
     ```

   - Declare inner functions below the return value.

-The high level logic should be
+   > Why?
+The high level logic for a given function should be up front and clear.
-  up front and clear.
-The reader can be sure there are no side effects occurring between
-  the start of the function and the return value.
+   The implementation details of individual steps are not important unless there is an
+   issue with the parent function, in which case the user can "opt in" to reading them.

     ```javascript
     // bad